Stop sinking money into monthly payments and find the best way to get out of debt, even with low income.

 |Tax debt settlement||3-6 hours to set up, 4-6 weeks to get approved||$186 application fee|

-Once your plan to get out of debt is working, take steps to increase your income.
-This will allow you to pay off debt faster.
+Once your plan to get out of debt is working, then you should take steps to increase your income.
+More income will allow you to pay off debt faster.
 You can make larger payments to eliminate transferred balances or make extra payments on consolidation and refinanced loans.
-If you have debts you need to settle, more income will generate the funds you need faster for settlement offers.
+If you have debts you need to settle, more income will allow to generate the funds you need for settlement offers faster.

 There are several ways to increase your income:

 Finally, as you work your way out of debt, don’t do anything that will sabotage your efforts.
-Take every step possible to avoid new debt:
+Also, take every step possible to avoid new debt:

 - If possible, put off buying a new car or home until you’re out of debt.